 Christmas family fun aplenty with a huge ice rink, two circuses, an observation wheel and the Magical Ice Kingdom, plus themed bars for the grown-ups

 The Grinch would have a real job stealing all the Christmas from Hyde Park's huge tribute to festive fun.
-The annual favourite is back for the thirteenth year in 2019.
-Entry to Winter Wonderland is free, head along for cheerily-lit fairground rides, a child-friendly Santa Land (including Santa's grotto) and quaint Christmas markets.
-It’s a real treat for anyone wanting to get into the festive spirit - as long as you're ready to hear all those songs as you potter around.
+The annual favourite is back for its thirteenth year in 2019.
+Entry to Winter Wonderland is free, and you can head along for cheerily-lit fairground rides, a child-friendly Santa Land (including Santa's grotto) and quaint Christmas markets.
+It’s a real treat for anyone wanting to get into the festive spirit – as long as you're ready to hear all those songs as you potter around.

-This year sees the unveiling of a new 70m observation wheel, which will join a line-up of rollercoasters and fairground rides will keep thrill-seekers happy.
+This year sees the unveiling of a new 70m observation wheel, which will join a line-up of rollercoasters and fairground rides sure to keep thrill-seekers happy.
 A good alternative for those who prefer to stay on solid ground is the selection of themed bars with real fires, except for the Ice Bar (for obvious structural reasons) where even the glasses you drink from are made of ice.

 If you're skating, be aware that while there's no minimum age for skaters, under-12s must be accompanied by someone 16 or over and the smallest skates for hire are children's size 9 (adult skates go up to size 13).
 You can use your own skates as long as they're not speed skates.
 Wheelchair users are welcome on the ice.
 There are also ice guides who can look after groups of up to 15 skaters at a time (for an additional charge).